 - 1. Notice of Hearing: After the formal hearing is scheduled, the Office of Student Conduct & Professionalism will notify the student(s) involved of the date, time and place of the hearing and of the pre-conference. - 2.
-Pre-conference: At least two (2) business days prior to the formal hearing, a pre-hearing conference will be scheduled by the Office of Student Conduct & Professionalism for any charged student(s).
-The two (2) day requirement may be modified by mutual consent of the charged student(s) and the Office of Student Conduct & Professionalism.
-The conference will include the presiding Chair of the Hearing Panel, the Assistant Director, and the accused student(s) and their adviser.
-The purpose of the pre-conference will be to identify those issues and facts which will be presented at the hearing, to exchange information as to witnesses likely to be called, to answer procedural questions and to settle those matters which may be concluded by mutual agreement.
-The conference will not be used to settle the issue of whether the student(s) is responsible for the alleged violation nor will the conference be used to determine any applicable sanction(s).
-Failure of the accused student(s) or their adviser to appear will in no way affect any of their procedural rights and will not prohibit a hearing from being set and being held.
+Pre-conference: At least two (2) weeks prior to the formal hearing, a pre-hearing conference will be scheduled by the Office of Student Conduct & Professionalism for any charged student.
+The two (2) week requirement may be modified by mutual consent of the charged student and the Office of Student Conduct & Professionalism.
+The conference will include the presiding Chair of the Hearing Panel, the Assistant Director, and the accused student (and their adviser, if applicable).
+The purpose of the pre-conference will be to identify those issues and facts which will be presented at the hearing, to exchange information as to witnesses to be called, to answer procedural questions, and to settle those matters which may be concluded by mutual agreement, including the admission of documents and/or written statements to be considered at the hearing.
+The conference will not be used to settle the issue of whether the student is responsible for the alleged violation nor will the conference be used to determine any applicable sanction(s).
+Failure of the accused student to appear will in no way affect any of their procedural rights and will not prohibit a hearing from being set and being held.
 3. Formal Hearing:

 - a.
-The focus of inquiry in a formal hearing within the School of Law will be the determination of whether a violation of The Standards occurred, and the appropriate sanction(s).
-Such decisions will be totally unrelated to any criminal or civil decisions against the student(s) arising from the same incident. - b.
-The hearing panel shall not consider any evidence unless it was introduced at the hearing or stipulated to in writing or by entry in the record of the hearing by all parties. - c.
-Formal rules of evidence will not apply to the School of Law proceedings, nor will deviations from these prescribed procedures necessarily invalidate a decision or proceeding unless significant prejudice to the accused student(s) or the School of Law may result. - d.
-The accused student(s) will be presumed not to have violated The Standards until it is proven otherwise. - e.
-The School of Law must prove its case by a preponderance of the evidence. - f.
-The Assistant Director may recommend a sanction to the Hearing Panel during the formal hearing, but the Hearing Panel will have the authority to reject the recommendation and issue any sanction(s) deemed appropriate. - g.
+The focus of inquiry in a formal hearing within the School of Law will be the determination of whether a violation of The Standards occurred, as described in the Notice of Complaint Letter and the Formal Hearing Request, and the appropriate sanction(s) within the parameters of The Standards.
+Such decisions may be totally unrelated to any criminal or civil decisions against the student arising from the same incident. - b.
+Formal rules of evidence will not apply to the School of Law proceedings, nor will deviations from these prescribed procedures necessarily invalidate a decision or proceeding unless significant prejudice to the accused student or the School of Law may result. - c.
+The accused student will be presumed not to have violated The Standards until it is proven otherwise. - d.
+The School of Law must prove its case by a preponderance of the evidence. - e.
+The Assistant Director may recommend a sanction to the Hearing Panel, but the Hearing Panel will have the authority to reject the recommendation and issue any sanction(s) deemed appropriate. - f.
 All formal hearings will be recorded.
 Copies of the recording will remain the property of the School of Law and will serve as the official record of the proceedings.
 4. Disposition of the Case: